-Colorado Springs Motorcycle Accident Lawyers
+Colorado Springs Motorcycle Accident Lawyer

 Motorcyclists take more risks when they get on the road, and in fact, they are nearly 30 times more likely to die in an accident than drivers of cars and trucks.
 Motorcyclists have less protection because they do not ride inside an enclosed space that can provide a barrier when an accident occurs.
 We have found that many drivers simply don’t notice motorcyclists on the road, which often leads to accidents.
 Without greater educational outreach to car and truck drivers to make them more aware of motorcycles, reducing the number of motorcycle accidents remains a great challenge.
 Contact our Colorado Springs motorcycle accident lawyers with questions.

-Common Situations That Lead To Motorcycle Accidents
+Common Situations That Lead To Motorcycle Auto Accidents

 There are many causes of motorcycle accidents, but some of the most common situations that lead to these wrecks include:

 - Dooring – Dooring accidents occur when a motorcycle travels down a road, and the driver of a parked car opens the driver’s door into the path of that motorcycle.
 Depending on the speed at which the motorcycle is traveling, the impact of the motorcycle hitting the door can cause severe injuries.
 Car and truck drivers can prevent dooring accidents by making sure there is no oncoming traffic before they open their driver’s side doors.